ratwolfzero/hopalong_python/README.md

    Continuous trajectory points are mapped to discrete pixel coordinates.
 The density estimation and the creation of a density matrix (pixel grid) occur simultaneously as a direct result of quantization and discretization.
    - Image resolution directly impacts the visual density and detail:
-     - Lower resolutions (coarser grids) enhance contrast but reduce detail.
+     - Lower resolutions (coarser grids) enhance visual density contrast but reduce detail.

-     - Higher resolutions (finer grids) increase detail but reduce contrast.
+     - Higher resolutions (finer grids) increase detail but reduce visual density contrast.

 2. **Histogram Density Estimation**:

    NumPy's `np.histogram2d(..., density=True)` discretizes continuous space into a grid of equal-sized bins.
 It counts the number of points falling into each bin and calculates the density by normalizing these counts relative to the total number of points and bin area.
 This normalization ensures that the density values represent relative point distributions across the entire space, producing a density matrix suitable for quantitative analysis.
    - Bin size affects density precision:
      - Smaller bins (higher number of bins) result in finer resolution of the density estimate, as each bin represents a smaller region of the space and captures more detailed variations in the data.
-However, this can reduce density contrast because the data is distributed over more bins, leading to smaller density values per bin.
+However, this reduces density contrast because normalized density values are distributed over more bins, making differences between regions of high and low density less pronounced

-     - Larger bins (lower number of bins) average densities over broader regions, leading to a smoother, less detailed density estimate, but increases density contrast by concentrating the density in fewer, larger bins.
+     - Larger bins (lower number of bins) average densities over broader regions, resulting in a smoother, less detailed density estimate.
+However, this increases density contrast by concentrating normalized density values in fewer, larger bins, making differences between regions of high and low density more pronounced

 Visualization of density matrices can be done seperately for both methods in a flexible manner.